Getting good at golf takes practice.

 DIY Alternative: Get a soft bag.
 Your duffel bag or a laundry bag will do the trick.
 All you have to do is fill it with laundry and smash away!

-PRO TIP: Fill the laundry bag with dirty laundry… that way when you’re done practicing, you can remember the Significant Other wanted you to wash the darks!
+PRO TIP: Fill the laundry bag with dirty laundry... that way when you're done practicing, you can make the Significant Other happy by remembering to wash the clothes!

 DIY Alternative: two books or magazines.
 Just lay the books on the ground, spine to spine, and accomplish the same thing.
 If you're out at the course and on the practice green, you can do this with two tees.
 It looks like this: